Panfactum

 The engagement was brand and web only.
 I led both.

-A developer-tools brand for a category full of noise.
+A developer-tools brand for infrastructure buyers.

 The identity sits inside that posture.
 A confident wordmark that works at favicon size and across documentation.
 A technical, restrained palette that reads at home in code-adjacent contexts.
 Typography tuned for engineers reading dense pages.
 The voice leads with claims (savings, deploy time, module count) before any framing.